Baduit/TopFlight/README.md

 * `NUMBER(5.9)`
 * `BOOLEAN(true)`
 * `ARRAY_OF_STRING("Hello"," ","World","!\n")`

+The list of types availables in the file Types.hpp

 ## Routine
 A routine is a set of instruction you can call later.
 The syntaxe to declare a routine is a line with the name of the routine between <> like example: